rohanza/django-serializers/README.md

 * Tests for non-numeric FKs, and FKs with a custom db implementation.
 * Tests for many2many FKs with a 'through' model.
 * Tests for proxy models.
+* Finish off xml dumpdata backward compat - many to many, natural keys, None & None on datetime fields all need tweaking.
 * `django-serializers` currently does not address deserialization.
 Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope, until the serialization API has first been adequatly addressed.
 * `django-serializers` current does not provide an API that is backwards compatible with the existing `dumpdata` serializers.
 Need to consider if this is a requirement.
 Eg. would this be a replacement to the existing serializers, or an addition to them?
-* dumpdata `xml` support is incomplete - needs to include the field types.
-This metadata needs to be stored by the serializer on the keys of it's output, and ignored by 'jsonn' and 'yaml'.
 * I'd like to add `nested.field` syntax to the `include`, `exclude` and `field` argument, to allow quick declarations of nested representations.
 * Add `nested.field` syntax to the `source` argument, to allow quick declarations of serializing nested elements into a flat output structure.
 * source='*' should have the effect of passing through `fields`, `include`, `exclude` to the child field, instead of applying to the parent serializer, so eg. DumpDataSerializer will recognise that those arguments apply to the `fields:` level, rather than referring to what should be included at the root level.